libp2p/specs/pubsub/gossipsub/gossipsub-v1.2.md

 ### Cancelling `IWANT`

-If a node requested a message via `IWANT` and then occasionally receives the message from other peer it may try to cancel its `IWANT` requests with the corresponding `IDONTWANT` message.
-It may work in cases when a peer delays/queues `IWANT` requests and the `IWANT` request would be removed from the queue if not processed yet
+If a node requested a message via `IWANT` and then occasionally receives the message from other peer it MAY try to cancel its `IWANT` requests with the corresponding `IDONTWANT` message.
+It may work in cases when a peer delays/queues `IWANT` requests and the `IWANT` request SHOULD be removed from the queue if not processed yet

 ## Protobuf Extension